Jonathan-Hamberg/blog/content/post/tailscale_hosts.md

 ```

 The tailscale status command has all the information we need to be able to start using the human readable peer names.
-Here you can see that all my PC are named after science fiction starships.
+Here you can see that all my PC are named after science fiction starship.
+Below is an example of how the tailscale-hosts command works.

 ```shell
 # here we can see that we are not able to connect to the peer by it's hostname